ChinmayIngle26/College-hub/README.md

 ```bash
 firebase deploy --only firestore:rules
 ```
-This command reads the `firestore.rules` file (specified in `firebase.json`) and applies them to your Firestore database. **Ensure this is done *after* you have manually set the admin role for the admin user in Firestore (Step 5b) if you want the admin to have immediate access based on these rules.**
+This command reads the `firestore.rules` file (specified in `firebase.json`) and applies them to your Firestore database.
+**Crucial:** Ensure this is done **after** you have manually set the admin role for the admin user in Firestore (Step 5b) if you want the admin to have immediate access based on these rules.
+If rules are deployed before the admin role is set, the admin user might not have the necessary permissions.

 ### 7. Run the Development Server